Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 4. The LLM responds and the AI message is appended to the array.

-This cycle repeats as many times as messages in the conversation.

 Below are some key takeaways from the strategy,

 Advantages: